5 Benefits of Embedded Integration Platforms for SaaS Products

 Customers and prospects almost always want your app to do more – even if that additional functionality doesn't align with your app's purpose.

-Good UX is essential for SaaS apps, and that need extends to every part of your product, including the integrations.
+Good UX is essential for SaaS apps, and that need extends to every part of your product, including your embedded integrations.
 You probably spent considerable time and money getting the UX right for your product.

 Let's look at how an embedded integration platform can help you extend that UX from your core product into every integration your customers have with your product.
 With an embedded integration platform, you can: